 Sands, the stillbirth and neonatal death charity, provides support for anyone affected by the death of a baby.

-If you have a child aged under 16 who is disabled or affected by a long-term health problem, they may qualify for Disability Living Allowance (DLA).
+If you have a child aged between 3 months and 16 who is disabled or affected by a long-term health problem, they may qualify for Child Disability Payment.
 It is tax-free and is disregarded as an income for means-tested benefits.
 If awarded, you can get an increase in Child Tax Credit or Universal Credit.

-An award of DLA may entitle the recipient to a and/or a Blue Badge for parking.
+An award of Child Disability Payment may entitle the recipient to a and/or a Blue Badge for parking.

-A person caring for a child with an award of DLA may be able to claim Carer's Benefits.
+A person caring for a child with an award of Child Disability Payment may be able to claim Carer's Benefits.

 Children and young people in hospital

-Children and young people under 18 years old continue to be paid their DLA or Personal Independence Payment (PIP) while in hospital.
-New claims for DLA or PIP can also be made for them and if awarded the benefit would go into payment.
+Children and young people under 18 years old continue to be paid their Disability Living Allowance, Personal Independence Payment (PIP) or Child Disability Payment while in hospital.
+New claims for Child Disability Payment or PIP can also be made for them and if awarded the benefit would go into payment.
 Connected benefits such as Carer's Allowance and the Motability scheme may also continue so long as the rules for them are satisfied.

 Being turned down for benefit

 If you have been turned down for a benefit or have received a decision that you are not happy about, you can ask for the decision to be looked at again.
-This is called a mandatory reconsideration.
+This is called a mandatory reconsideration or re-determination.
 If the decision is not revised in your favour, you can appeal against the decision.

 Making a complaint